 Putranjiva Roxburghii nuts are known as Putra-jiva or Putram-jiva in Sanskrit meaning one which makes the child live.
 It is not only taken internally for promoting healthy progeny but the hard-wrinkled nuts are made into necklace and worn by children to keep good health.
 The seeds are mentioned in the Nighantus as being Garbha-kara (productive of impregnation).
 The stones of the fruit are also prescribed for spermatorrhoea (excessive, involuntary ejaculation), oligospermia (deficiency of sperm cells in the semen) and abnormal vaginal discharges.

 There is a misconception that Putrajivak helps in conceiving male child.
 BUT THIS IS NOT TRUE.
 It is only a myth.
-Putrajiva helps in treatment of male and female infertility, strengthens the reproductive organs and promotes the chances of having a healthy baby.
+Putrajiva helps in the treatment of male and female infertility, strengthens the reproductive organs and promotes the chances of having a healthy baby.

 Yog guru Swami Ramdev advises women to take Putrajevak beej and Shivlingi beej to cure infertility.
 Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition, and dosage.